OpenInterpreter/open-interpreter/README.md

 ---

-**Open Interpreter** provides a minimal, [rich](https://github.com/Textualize/rich) chat interface to GPT-4 in your terminal.
-The model can run Python code _locally_ and reflect on its output, providing [several advantages](https://github.com/KillianLucas/open-interpreter#comparison-to-chatgpts-code-interpreter) over OpenAI's hosted interpreter.
+**Open Interpreter** provides a minimal, [rich](https://github.com/Textualize/rich) chat interface to a code-executing GPT-4 in your terminal.
+The model can run Python code locally and reflect on its output.

 This extends GPT-4 with Python's general-purpose capabilities: